-Enrolled on the MSc Biotechnology course/Post Graduate diploma in Biotechnology or permission from Coordinator and Head of Department
+Enrolled on the MSc Biotechnology course/Post Graduate diploma ir Biotechnology or permission from Coordinator and Head of Department summarize the developments in nanobiotechnology and their applications to human health and in the synthesis of novel industrial materials.

 This course investigates the application of biotechnology to industries including manufacturing of medicinal bioproducts, recombinant proteins, health products, biomaterials, enzymes and generation of alternative energy.